 So now the whole earth is filled with the knowledge of God, since it is one and the same thing to know the Father through the Son, and to know the Son who comes from the Father.
 The Father rejoices in his Son, and with the same joy the Son delights in the Father and says: I was his joy; every day I took delight in his presence.

 The following excerpt from Saint Athanasius’ Discourses against the Arians (Oratio 2, 78.
 81-82: PG 26, 311.
-319) appears in the Roman Catholic Office of Readings for Tuesday in the 6th week of ordinary time with the accompanying biblical reading drawn from Proverbs 8:1-5, 12-36.
+319) appears in the Roman Catholic Office of Readings for Tuesday in the sixth (6th) week of ordinary time with the accompanying biblical reading drawn from Proverbs 8:1-5, 12-36.
 It speaks of the only begotten Son as God’s creative Word, his perfect image in whom he takes delight.
 Athanasius is anxious to show that the Word that is incarnate in Jesus Christ is not a creature but is co-eternal with the Father.